s2tephen/huntr/docs/design.md

     * Will manually categorize some emails to train nbayes.
     * Any listing with a “time” will be considered an event (top layer), then we can search for keywords such as “deadline” or “apply” for jobs, and similarly for announcements and updates.
     * There will be an “other” category for listings that do not match any levels in the categorizer.
+  * Further challenge - nbayes categorizer currently does not perform well due to lack of training data.
+The categorizer will improve as more data are collected.

 * Querying listings
   * Problem: Queries can be performed on predefined categories or listing metadata or keyword search.
 How much freedom should the users get?
 Can users query on conditions?